Immain/Python-SimpleVoiceAssistant-Aug2022/README.md

 - It can do calculations
 - It can tell you anything you want to know
 - It can open URLs using Chrome on your computer
+- It can search locations in Google Maps

 # Modules Required ⌨️
 ```